Justice, security, & institutional change

 Professor Clifford Stott

-Group Lead and KPAC Director.
-Crowds, ‘riots’, ‘hooliganism’ and policing, particularly as this related to ‘public order’ underpinned by theoretical perspectives on social identity; social psychological aspects of Procedural Justice Theory; ethnography and participant action research; inter-disciplinary research on security.
+KPAC Director.
+Research on crowds, ‘riots’, ‘hooliganism’ and policing as this relates to ‘public order’.
+This is underpinned by theoretical perspectives on social identity, social psychological aspects of Procedural Justice Theory, ethnography and participant action research, and inter-disciplinary research on security.
 View Clifford's profile.